Keating TKR: Barabus TKR

 The idea for a car with the attributes of the Barabus TKR was born in 1996.
 The project was formed in the Italian town of Colonnella and included a plan to import the drive system from a factory in Great Britain.

 Eventually, a prototype was placed on display at the 2006 British International Motor Show in London.
-The inaugural design of the car was inspired by the American Saleen S7 for its front section, and the Italian Pagani Zonda for its rear structure.
-At the time of its official release in mid-2006, the Barabus TKR was promoted as a supercar that could reach a top speed of 435 kph, with the capacity to reach 60 mph from a stationary position in 2 seconds.
+At the time of its official release in mid-2006, the Barabus TKR was promoted as a supercar that could reach a top speed of 435 kph, with the ability to accelerate from 0-60 mph in 2 seconds.

-The TKR uses an eight-cylinder engine with 6.0 L capacity and is equipped with two turbochargers.
-The engine produces 1005 horsepower, which classifies it among the most powerful production cars in the world, including the Bugatti Veyron 16.4, Bristol Fighter T, and SSC Ultimate Aero.
+The TKR uses a 6.0 L V8 engine equipped with two turbochargers.
+The engine reportedly produces 1005 hp at 6,800 rpm, which classified it among the most powerful production cars in the world at the time, including the Bugatti Veyron 16.4 and SSC Ultimate Aero.
+At least one TKR was fitted with an upgraded 7.0 L engine built by Nelson Racing Engines, producing around 1800 hp, and was used for top speed runs, achieving a speed of 260.1 mph on El Mirage Lake.
 The interior of the TKR is made from a combination of fine leather and suede, while the accents are provided by materials (such as brushed aluminium or carbon fiber) combined with painted highlights.